-In the above circumstances, the minimum management response requires the holder to immediately cease fishing and return to port until authorised by AFMA to recommence fishing using trawl gear.

-Additional management responses may also apply if these arrangements are triggered over multiple Review Periods.
+Under the IMA, the minimum management response requires the holder to immediately cease fishing and return to port until authorised by AFMA to recommence fishing using trawl gear.
+Additional management responses are triggered following subsequent dolphin interactions or if dolphin interactions continue over multiple Review Periods.
+These arrangements are outlined in concession conditions and include: